4awpawz/buster/README.md

     |    housecat.jpg
     |    housecat.[unique hash name].jpg

-__example__ of an operational directive with glob input:
+__example__ of an operational directive using a glob:

->`'media/**/*.jpg:1:staging/media'`
+    `media/**/*.jpg:1:staging/media`

-The above directs Buster to recursively traverse all files and folders starting from in the *media* folder and to copy each file that matches the *`*.jpg`* pattern to the *staging/media* folder, creating their respective parent sub folders if they don't already exist.
+The above directs Buster to recursively traverse all files and folders starting from within the *media* folder and to copy each file that matches the *`*.jpg`* pattern to the *staging/media* folder.

->__Important__ If a file's target folder doesn't exist, Buster will create it.
+>__Important__ If a file's parent folder doesn't exist, Buster will create the folder first and then copy the file to it.

 The result of the above would be: